 There are not enough legal professionals and community workers to serve clients in sign language or in every language and dialect spoken in Ontario.
 Nor is there widespread access to high quality interpreter services.
 As a result, many individuals face barriers in obtaining legal information and services.
-In response, the LFO has funded the projects described below.
+In response, the Foundation has funded the projects described below.

-Training for Sign Language Interpreters
+Training for Sign Language interpreters

 This project trains Deaf and American Sign Language interpreters to work with Deaf clients who have been victims of domestic violence.

-Canadian Hearing Society and Legal Clinics Partnership
+Canadian Hearing Society and legal clinics partnership

 This project is a partnership between the Canadian Hearing Society and three community legal clinics.
 Its purpose is to:

-- Train Canadian Hearing Society workers in legal issues.
+- Train Canadian Hearing Society workers in legal issues

-- Train legal service providers on how to work with persons who are Deaf.
+- Train legal service providers on how to work with persons who are Deaf

-- Provide sign language interpretation services, both in-person and through videoconferencing.
+- Provide sign language interpretation services, both in-person and through videoconferencing